p3palazzo/comparative-histories/chapter.md

 # Non-disciplinary history and disciplinary theory #

-Kathleen James-Chakraborty circumvented the pitfall of linear time in her book *Architecture since 1400*.
-She did so by explicitly restricting her work to a time period and cultural universe where historicism is (mostly) a legitimate interpretive frame.
-The "basic premise" of the book was that 1400 marks an epoch when several Eurasian cultures were becoming increasingly aware and anxious about the meaning of their own history.
+Kathleen James-Chakraborty avoided shoehorning unrelated cultures into a timeline in her book *Architecture since 1400*.
+She did so by explicitly restricting her work to a time period and cultural universe where historicism was (mostly) a legitimate interpretive frame.
+The "basic premise" of her book was that 1400 marked an epoch when several Eurasian cultures were increasingly aware of and anxious about the meaning of their own history.
 This in turn came to bear on their architectural theory and practice [@james-chakraborty:2014architecture, xvii].

-This insight freed her to fully explore the methodological resources of current historiography without the risk of anachronism.
+This insight freed her to leverage the methodological resources of current historiography without the risk of anachronism.
-Thus, her second premise was that architecture was not an achievement of great artists and their patrons, but a conversation among many social actors [@james-chakraborty:2014architecture, xviii].
+Her second premise was that architecture did not result solely from great artists and their patrons, but from a conversation among many social actors [@james-chakraborty:2014architecture, xviii].
 This followed neatly from the core "project" of critical history as formulated by
 @tafuri:1977storico: to
-dismantle the link of architectural history with the contemporary understanding of the architectural profession.
-James-Chakraborty's book was therefore arguably the first textbook that set itself in unconditional, methodological opposition to the comparative method.
+sever the link of architectural history with the contemporary understanding of the architectural profession.
+James-Chakraborty's book thus stands arguably as the first textbook to make no compromise with the comparative method.

-We already looked at Baydar's argument as to why this disciplinary delimitation of architectural history was problematic in Banister Fletcher's *History*.
-When putting forward the anti-disciplinary program of critical history, Tafuri dismissed the visual analysis of architecture, the disciplinary toolkit *par excellence*.
-He considered it hopelessly bound by whichever ideological system was current.
-In contrast, he claimed, the complex web of relations that made up the productive system of architecture could only be critiqued in the non-visual terms of relations of production (of the built environment and of ideology) [@tafuri:1980sfera, 22].
-James-Chakraborty heeded this lesson and downplayed reliance on images as a gateway for understanding the social role of buildings.
+We already looked at Baydar's argument as to why the disciplinary conditioning of architectural history was problematic.
+Tafuri had dismissed the visual analysis of architecture, the disciplinary toolkit *par excellence*.
+He deemed it hopelessly bound by whichever ideological system was current.
+In contrast, he claimed, the complex web of relations that made up the productive system of architecture could only be critiqued in the non-visual terms of relations of production (of the built environment and of ideology) [@tafuri:1980sfera, 22; authors such as @hartoonian:2018time have called into question Tafuri's excessive reliance on materialism.].
+James-Chakraborty heeded this lesson, downplaying reliance on images to understand the social role of buildings.
 While showing a painting of the Gate of Felicity in Topkapı palace, she said
 "it may not seem particularly imposing, but that is because architecture